Table of Contents

 Data distribution comes as one of the most important processes when it comes to sharing information and providing stakeholders with indispensable insights to obtain sustainable business development.
 Distribution is usually performed in 3 ways:

 a) Reporting via automated e-mails: Created reports can be shared with selected recipients on a defined schedule.
-The dashboards will be automatically updated on a daily, weekly or monthly basis which eliminates manual work and enables up to date information.
+The dashboards will be automatically updated on a daily, weekly, or monthly basis which eliminates manual work and enables up-to-date information.

 b) Dashboarding: Another reporting option is to directly share a dashboard in a secure viewer environment.
 The users you share with cannot make edits or change the content but can use assigned filters to manipulate data and interact with the dashboard.
-Another option is to share via public URL that enables users to access the dashboards even if they’re outside of your organization, as shown in the picture below:
+Another option is to share via a public URL that enables users to access the dashboards even if they’re outside of your organization, as shown in the picture below: